GiacoLnd/GiacoLnd/README.md

 - 👋 Hi, I’m @GiacoLnd
 - 👀 I’m interested in Website creation and redesign
-- 🌱 I’m currently learning Object-Oriented Programming PHP
+- 🌱 Actually working on an Online bakery store
-- 💞️ I’m looking to collaborate on an internship between jan.
-6 and feb.
-14 2025
+- 💼 Open to new opportunities and collaborations
-- 📫 How to reach me : www.linkedin.com/in/giacomo-landolfo-406268273
+- 🚀 Soon diving into: React & TypeScript
-- 😄 Pronouns: //
+- 📫 How to reach me : www.linkedin.com/in/giacomo-landolfo-406268273 // giacomo.landolfo@outlook.com
 - ⚡ Fun fact: RPG nerd and former french cook !

 <!---